lmc297/BTyper/README.md

 ***some_gene_genefile.fasta***
 *file*
 BTyper genefiles, (multi)fasta files which contain the sequences of all genes detected in a run.
-For virulence gene typing, a file will be created for each virulence gene detected in a genome that meet your specified thresholds.
+For virulence gene typing and antimicrobial resistance (AMR) gene detection, a file will be created for each virulence/AMR gene detected in a genome that meet your specified thresholds.
 The sequence of the best-matching gene/allele using its BLAST bit score is printed to the genefile.
-If -\-virulence_database aa is selected (the default for BTyper), the amino acid sequence is printed.
+For virulence typing, if -\-virulence_database aa is selected (the default for BTyper), the amino acid sequence is printed.
 If -\-virulence_database nuc, is selected, the nucleotide sequence is reported.
 For MLST, 7 files are created (one for each of the 7 alleles). *rpoB*, *panC*, and 16S typing each produce one genefile.
 If BTyper is run using more than 1 genome as input (either in multifasta format, or if BTyper is run in a loop), genes from each genome are aggregated together in each genefile.
 These files are formatted so you can easily input them into your favorite aligner, phylogenetic tree construction program, the NCBI BLAST server, etc.

 **isolatefiles**
 *directory*